+Women generally have lower self-esteem than men.
 Lack of self-esteem for girls starts as early as nine years old and steadily worsens in adolescence, even if they excel in school.
 They learn to dress and behave in ways to be accepted by their peers and attract boys’ attention.
-These are normal developmental challenges, but when the opinions of others dominate, girls learn to adapt to “other” esteem, and loose a connection to their own identity.
+These are normal developmental challenges, but when the opinions of others dominate, girls learn to adapt to “other” esteem, and lose a connection to their own identity.
 If this pattern takes root, it’s a prescription for unhappiness and problems in work and relationships.
 It’s also one of the reasons women are less happy than men, particularly in recent years as traditional roles that once provided an identity for women have eroded.

 Developing a “Self,” requires time, attention, and responsibility, which is often so terrifying that people turn to others to determine what to think and how to feel and act.
 They hide, even from themselves, their inner emptiness.
 Only you can determine your values and what gives your life meaning, and only if you have the courage to be completely honest with yourself, will you begin to discover your real self.
 It means getting to know and love yourself – building a relationship, as you would with a friend – and becoming your own best friend.
 This takes attentive listening, quiet time, and commitment.
 But the alternative is to be lost at sea, continually trying to prove or improve yourself or win someone’s love, while never feeling truly lovable or enough – like something is missing.

 Self-responsibility is dependent on your ability to live consciously, to grow in self-awareness, the willingness to be honest with yourself and to take responsibility for your thoughts, actions, and life.
 No matter what others think, self-esteem is based on what you think of yourself – your integrity with yourself.